jawaad-ahmad/dev-inf/README.md

 **Note:** This section assumes no network connection is available.
 If the steps above have been completed adequately, then the remainder of this procedure can be completed offline with one exception.

+**Note:** Running this section should take approximately 35 minutes.

 Run the following to create the VM.